Gallagher says Pitt ‘best in class of major universities’ in COVID-19 performance, looks to spring semester - The Pitt News

 “What we learned in the fall is, in short, we can do this,” Williams said.
 “The key thing is we didn’t just set it and forget it and send a memo and say students it’s on you good luck.
 We constantly altered our messaging and responded to what we were learning.”

 The University has had 757 students and 96 employees test positive since June 26, with 747 students and 70 employees recovered thus far.
-Neighboring Carnegie Mellon University has had 75 cases and Duquesne University had 268 cases, according to The New York Times.
-Pennsylvania State University has had 4,353 cases and West Virginia University 871.
+Neighboring Carnegie Mellon University has had 75 cases and Duquesne University had 268 cases as of Nov.
+19, according to The New York Times.
+Pennsylvania State University has had 4,353 cases and there have been 871 cases at West Virginia University as of Nov.
+19.

-Gallagher agreed that Pitt is “best in class of major universities” in terms of our virus performance.
+Gallagher agreed that Pitt is “best in class of major universities” in terms of the University’s virus performance.
 He said is proud that the Pitt community came together during the pandemic.